 In touristic places, especially in the Old Town of Funchal, where on one small street more than 10 restaurants are fighting for clients, you can see “Tourist Menu” options including three-course dinners as little as 10-12 euros.
 What to expect from such a menu?
 When choosing a “Tourist Menu”, you will get smaller portions of popular local dishes.
 You are not likely to save a lot, but it is a good option for those who would like to try many local dishes in a short time.

 If you travel to Madeira on a budget, I recommend that you also check out the Pingo Doce supermarket buffets.

 Pingo Doce is the most popular supermarket chain on the island.
-Inside some of these supermarkets, there is a buffet-restaurant, where you pay only 10.59 euro per kilogram during lunch, or 8.99 euros after 5pm.
-The economic menu costs 5.49 euros per kg and for grilled chicken costs as little as 5.29 euros.
+Inside some of these supermarkets, there are buffet restaurants, where you pay only 10.59 euro per kilogram during lunch, or 8.99 euros after 5pm.
+The economic menu costs 5.49 euros per kg and grilled chicken costs as little as 5.29 euros.
 There are also some other cheap options to choose from.

 Here is a list and a map of five Pingo Doce supermarkets where these buffets are present:

 2. PINGO DOCE – INSIDE ANADIA SHOPPING CENTRE

 RUA DO RIBEIRINHO 90, 50-020 FUNCHAL

 3. PINGO DOCE – INSIDE MADEIRA FORUM SHOPPING CENRE

 4. PINGO DOCE – INSIDE LA VIE SHOPPING CENTRE